 She needed to make herself feel less ashamed of her skin, so she took baby steps to do so.

 First, she stopped wearing sweaters or long-sleeved tops when going to nearby places, as a litmus test to how she felt.
-Then she started to wear tank tops, a new thing for her, when she went to the amusement park and she even forced herself to wear a swimsuit again.
+Then she started to wear tank tops, a new thing for her, when she went to the amusement park and

 She wanted to stop judging herself like others already did and just love herself for how she is in all that unique glory.
 After lots of attempts, she has now grown a new confidence for herself, and is even able to do stuff on her own.